The Teleconference/Lecture Hall: SCC 403.

 The DCRC is available for library faculty and staff for digital projects.
 It is also available to library partners on digital projects such as the New Jersey Environmental Digital Library and the New Jersey Digital Highway.
 Please contact James Hartstein (848-932-5930) or Isaiah Beard (848-932-5932) to confirm that space will be available for you in the DCRC.

 The Event Facilities of the SCC include the following rooms:

 - Teleconference Lecture Hall: Room 403 (capacity 98)..

 - Two Instructional Handling Labs: Room 413 and 415 (each with 24 PC workstations and 1 instructor station)..

-- Break Out Rooms: SCC Seminar Room and one other conference room are located in the SCC.
+- Break Out/Conference Room: The Heyer room is located in the SCC.
 Rooms in other locations of Alexander Library can be used as well.

 Because all rooms are scheduled on a first come first served basis, instructors, trainers, and conference organizers are encouraged by librarian-contacts to submit requests early for instructional sessions or risk having to settle for a less than ideal class time in the IHLs.

 Use of the SCC Facilities by Rutgers University Libraries is free.
 Other groups must pay a fee to use the SCC facilities.
 You may find it useful to view the Book Room while planning your event, To book facilities by telephone please call: 848-932-7505 and ask for Bill Puglisi.
 All equipment and software to be used must be identified and reserved when reserving the facilities.